syncfusion-content/blazor-docs/blazor/toolbar/getting-started.md

 # Getting Started with Blazor Toolbar Component

 This section briefly explains about how to include a `Toolbar` in the Blazor server-side application.
-Refer [Getting Started with Syncfusion Blazor for Server-Side in Visual Studio 2019](../getting-started/blazor-server-side-visual-studio-2019/) page for the introduction and configuring the common specifications.
+Refer [Getting Started with Syncfusion Blazor for Server-Side in Visual Studio](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio) page for the introduction and configuring the common specifications.

 To get started quickly with Blazor Toolbar, check on this video: